Before one can characterize

 While future research

-should focus on the use of flux-based indices that include daily
+continues to focus on the use of flux-based indices that include

 processes, it is important to continue to identify the family